Net migration by age

 Select each small area to see how migration patterns differ for each area across Moorabool Shire depending on their housing markets and stage in the suburb life cycle.

-- A consistent migration profile over the period
+- A consistent migration profile over the period, with increasing total migration over time.

 - Attraction of young and mature families (0-14 and 25-49 years)

-- Loss of young adults (18-24 years) seeking accommodation in areas closer to education, employment and entertainment opportunities
+- Loss of young adults (18-24 years) moving to areas closer to education, employment and entertainment opportunities, but this loss decreasing somewhat in the later years

 - Small gain of empty-nesters (50-69 years)